adolfintel/TDF/README.md

 #### Miscellaneous variables
 __`TDF_STEAM_RUNTIME`__
 Whether to launch TDF using the Steam Runtime or not.
-This is generally a good idea as it makes TDF extermely portable, but if it fails to launch you might want to disable it.
-If you disable this feature, you must have Wine and all its dependencies installed on your system, as well as Zenity.
+The Steam Runtime makes TDF more portable, making it less dependant on system libraries, but it does limit some of its features since it runs inside a container similar to Flatpak with a minimal version of Debian 11.

 Possible values:
 * `2` (default): use Steam Runtime only if the system lacks known dependencies for Wine or TDF